KooshaYeganeh/perm_check/README.md

 # Info

-This app check permisions of all system and create Database if You Running for first Time and for seccond time comppare database with Previos Version
+This app check permisions of all system and create Database. if You Running for first Time create database . for Running Seccond time compare database with Previos Version.

 # Install